swcarpentry/2014-04-14-wise/intermediate/git/02-collaborating.md

 ----------

 GitHub is a site where many people store their open (and closed) source code repositories.
-It provides tools for browsing, collaborating on and documenting code.
+It provides tools for browsing, collaborating on, and documenting code.
 Your home institution may have a repository hosting system of it's own.
 To find out, ask your system administrator.
-GitHub, much like other forge hosting services ( [launchpad](https://launchpad.net), [bitbucket](https://bitbucket.org), [googlecode](http://code.google.com), [sourceforge](http://sourceforge.net) etc.) provides :
+GitHub, much like other forge hosting services ( [launchpad](https://launchpad.net), [bitbucket](https://bitbucket.org), [googlecode](http://code.google.com), [sourceforge](http://sourceforge.net) etc.), provides :

 -   landing page support
 -   wiki support